jtdev-25/active-directory-summary/README.md

 <h1>🛠️ Active Directory Setup Guide</h1>

 <p>A complete step-by-step guide to set up and manage <strong>Active Directory</strong> on Windows Server.
-Includes installation, configuration, user and group management, and domain policies.</p>
+Includes installation, configuration, user and group management.</p>

 <h2>❓ Overview ❓</h2>
 <p>Active Directory Data Storage(ADDS) is a directory service developed by Microsoft for the sole purpose of providing companies with the ability to manage user accounts; This guide walks you through building an AD domain as well as a user-based virtual machine, managing users, devices, and applying policies.</p>